Packback was created to facilitate discussions at a high threshold of quality through:

 - Providing deep analytics to your instructors

-- Curriculum specialists that are paired with your instructor around how to best use Packback
+- Curriculum specialists (also known as Experience Managers) that are paired with instructors around how to best use Packback